 Shed Mural Project

-Earlier this season, we partnered with Greenthumb, the Audubon Mural Project, and Marthalicia Matarrita, a local artist, to complete a stunning mural featuring Baltimore Oriole birds, purple coneflowers, and sunflowers as symbols of resilience.
+In 2025, we partnered with Greenthumb, the Audubon Mural Project, and Marthalicia Matarrita, a local artist, to complete a stunning mural featuring Baltimore Oriole birds, purple coneflowers, and sunflowers as symbols of resilience.

-Garden Render
+Rooftop Render

 Build Shed Rooftop Garden